Carbon disclosures are lacking in scale, accuracy and completeness, making it difficult for investors to drive impact as a result.

 Carbon exposure is increasingly used as a measure of transitional risk.
 These are risks associated with changes in policy and markets due to climate change, such as costs incurred by firms due to carbon pricing policies implemented.

 If a company exhibits a blind spot in its carbon footprint, it could underestimate how increased carbon pricing by governments will impact its supply chain and balance sheet.
 This, in turn, could lead to a decrease in the returns seen by investors.
-Carbon footprints can be used by corporates and investors as a tool to prepare and plan for unforeseen market changes.
+Carbon footprints can be used by corporations and investors as a tool to prepare and plan for unforeseen market changes.
 Incomplete Scope 3 measurements hamper this ability.

 In the absence of emission data, investors often resort to estimating carbon emissions of portfolio companies.
 This brings about complications when it comes to driving action.